calle482/i3-dotfiles/README.md

 # My i3-dotfiles
-MNy dotfiles for i3 and programs that I use.
+My dotfiles for i3 and programs that I use.